Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Processing_data.md

 ---

-    title: Processing  data
+    title: "Processing  data"
-    linkTitle: Processing data
+    linkTitle: "Processing data"
-    weight: 180
+    weight: 170

----
-This topic describes compression functions in Transfer CFT when using the OFTP (ODETTE) protocol.
+---This topic describes compression functions in Transfer CFT when using the OFTP (ODETTE) protocol.

 - [Negotiating